hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/pattern_matching.rst

 distributes capital among all the experts, CORN-K selects the top-k best performing experts until the last period and equally allocate capital among them.
 This prunes the experts that have less optimal returns and puts more weight on the performing ones.

-CORN-K takes in 3 parameters: window, rho, and k.
+CORN-K takes in 3 parameters: window, :math:`rho`, and :math:`k`.

 CORN-K Parameters
 -----------------

+Using `optuna <https://optuna.org/>`_, we experimented with different parameters to provide a general guideline for the users.
 The most important parameter for CORN-K is k, and most of the times this should always be set at 1 or 2 for the highest returns.
 A low value of k effectively prunes the less performing experts.
 Rho of 1 is good for datasets that have optimal CORN rho value of 0, but if the optimal CORN rho is slightly above that rho should be changed to a value higher then 3 to capture the range.
 Typically, range of [3, 5] worked for preliminary datasets.
 Window values also depend on each dataset, but the best